← Back to research

 TierPriceIncludes

-Hidden costs: Benchmark runs can consume significant compute; unclear pricing makes budgeting difficult
+Hidden costs: Benchmark runs can consume significant compute; Pro's $250/month base fee applies before any usage

 Competitive Positioning